LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 The final command performs a fresh, nitpicky Sphinx build and treats warnings as errors.
 The generated site is available in ``docs/build/html``.

+You can run an external hypertext link audit locally with ``make -C docs checklinks``.
+Its categorized report is written to ``docs/build/linkcheck/output.txt``.

 Runtime concepts and architecture
 ---------------------------------